dennislwm/examprep-mlac01/udemy/section05.md

 ## 123. Linear Learner in SageMaker

-- Breakdown of Linear Learner (LL) in SageMaker
+- [Linear Learner (LL) in SageMaker][r02]
+  - Specifically designed to handle class imbalance by adjusting class weights
+  - Supervised learning ideal for classifications or predictions
+  - Requires less hyperparamater tuning as compared to other complex algorithms
   - Linear regression: for numeric predictions based on a fitted linear equation
   - Linear threshold: for classifications (binary or multi-class)
   - Input: CSV first column assumed to be the label